Crito-VanaheimServers/Bambi-Loadout/README.md

 # Bambi-Loadout
 By Crito 11/27/2020

+If you use this you will need Exad's Halo Parachute function.
+A stand alone version of this funtion can be found in my XM8 Apps Compilation here on my github.

 Loadout script with player UID's or respect based with randomized weapon tiers and attachments.

 INSTALLATION: